AdobeDocs/marketo.es-ES/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-1a.md

 # Plantilla 1A {#template-1a}

-Haga clic con el botón derecho para [Descargar plantilla 1A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-1a.html)
+Haga clic con el botón derecho para [descargar plantilla 1A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-1a.html)

 ![](assets/image2015-5-28-10-3a1-3a40.png)